 Universities and Institutes

 One of JMU’s key partners, the European University Institute (EUI) is located in scenic Fiesole, overlooking the city of Florence.
-JMU students have the privilege of access to the EUI libraries and participate in the Max Weber Programme’s lecture series at Villa la Fonte.
+The EUPS program works closely with the EUI, and many program faculty members have their advanced degrees from the institute.
+JMU masters students also have access to the EUI libraries and participate in the Max Weber Programme’s lecture series at Villa la Fonte.
 This series brings renowned academics and experts from around the world to cover a broad variety of topics.
-EUI also hosts a research symposium, where European Union Policy Studies graduate students presenting and defend their original research.
+The EUI graciously hosts the annual JMU research symposium, where European Union Policy Studies graduate students present and defend their original research.

 JMU works closely with the University of Florence's Department of Political Science on a number of projects, including the EU Decision Making Simulation, the Learning Europe Project, a series of joint lectures and events, a student and faculty exchange project, and more.